sc-ventures/cloudbreak-documentation/docs/external-db.md

 4. Click **Test Connection** to validate and test the RDS connection information.
 5. Once your settings are validated and working, click **REGISTER** to save the configuration.
 6. The database will now show up on the list of available databases when creating a cluster under advanced **External Sources** > **Configure Databases**.
-You can select it each time you would like to use it for a cluster.
+You can select it and click **Attach** each time you would like to use it for a cluster.